michtrofimov/hse_data_analysis_MSA/README.md

 ### Introduction: Bioinformatics seminars at Skoltech

-**Disclaimer:** the entire repository is fored from Aleksandra Galitsyna with her permission.
+**Disclaimer:** the entire repository is forked from Aleksandra Galitsyna with her permission.

 Welcome to the Seminar 4 of this term at Skoltech!
 We're through the course on Bioinformatics by Mikhail Gelfand, and I (Nikolai Bykov) will be your TA for this seminar on